-Over the last few weeks, we have all felt the impact of the COVID-19 pandemic in our personal and professional lives, specifically those who work in the transportation industry.
-Most notably, the Federal Motor Carrier Safety Administration (FMCSA) issued an emergency exemption last month related to any commercial motor vehicle operations involved in directly assisting in COVID-19-related relief efforts.
+Over the last few years, we have all felt the impact of the COVID-19 pandemic in our personal and professional lives, specifically those who work in the transportation industry.
+Most notably, the Federal Motor Carrier Safety Administration (FMCSA) issued an emergency exemption in March 2020 related to any commercial motor vehicle operations involved in directly assisting in COVID-19-related relief efforts.

 In addition to government policy measures like this, one of the ways that we are being encouraged to stem the spread of COVID-19 is through “social distancing.”
 This tactic has had an impact on all of our lives, from closed restaurants and retail stores to schools implementing distance learning and some companies mandating that employees work from home.